National extends lead over Labour in latest political poll

 This is an important metric for pollsters because it is often said to "lead" the party vote - in other words, if a large number of people think the country is heading in the wrong direction, that tends to be followed by a decrease in the governing party's vote.

-National and Labour's pollsters strongly disagree over whether the country is heading in the wrong or the right track.
+National and Labour's pollsters strongly disagree over whether the country is heading on the wrong or the right track.

 Curia polls for National, and its poll shows a strong "wrong direction" sentiment.

-However the June corporate poll from Labour's pollster Talbot-Mills showed a very different result, with 50 per cent of people saying the country was heading in the "right direction", while 42 per cent of people said it was heading in the "wrong direction".
+However the June corporate poll from Labour's pollster Talbot-Mills showed a different result, with 50 per cent of people saying the country was heading in the "right direction", while 42 per cent of people said it was heading in the "wrong direction".

 The poll was conducted from Wednesday, June 1 to Sunday, June 12, 2022.
 The sample size was 1200 eligible New Zealand voters - 800 by phone and 400 by online panel.
 The margin of error is 2.8 per cent.